Russians gone from Ukraine village, fear and hardship remain

 “I’m very afraid,” says Trofimenko.
 “Even sometimes I’m screaming.
 I’m very, very scared.
 And I’m worried about us getting shelled again and for (the fighting) to start again.
 This is the most terrible thing that exists.”

 The deprivation suffered in the village is mirrored all over Kherson, from the provincial capital of the same name to the constellation of villages divided by tracts of farmland that surround it.
-Ukrainian troops reclaimed the territory west of the Dnieper River in November after a major counteroffensive led to a Russian troop withdrawal, hailed as one of the greatest Ukrainian victories of the 11-month war.
+Ukrainian troops reclaimed the territory west of the Dnieper River in November after a major counteroffensive led to a Russian troop withdrawal, hailed as one of the greatest Ukrainian victories of the war that’s now in its 12th month..

 The U.N. ramped up assistance, supporting 133,000 individuals in Kherson with cash assistance, and 150,000 with food.
 Many villagers in Kalynivske say the food aid is the only reason they have something to eat.